Requirements to Open a McDonalds Restaurant

 Support and Communications

-The number one reason that McDonald’s operates as it does is likely because it communicates with its operators and provides headquarters and field support better than any franchise system I have ever experienced.
+The number one reason that McDonald’s operates as it does is likely because it communicates with its operators and provides headquarters and field support better than any franchise system.
 In addition to training and real estate site selection, McDonald’s field support is extensive, as is the level of contact and communication it has with its operators.

 McDonald’s also maintains and supports communications with its franchisees through a number of leadership counsels, including: